connext/indra/README.md

 This lets us do a simple `bash curleth.sh net_version '[]'` as a sanity check to make sure the ethprovider is alive & listening.
 If not, curl might give more useful errors that direct you towards investigating either metamask or ganache.

-One other sanity check is to run `docker service ls` and make sure that you see an ethprovider service that has port 8545 exposed.
+One other sanity check is to run `make dls` and make sure that you see an ethprovider service that has port 8545 exposed (PORTS should look like: `*:8545->8545/tcp`).

 You can also run `docker exec -it indra_ethprovider.1.<containerId> bash` to start a shell inside the docker container.
 Even if there are networking issues between the container & host, you can still ping http://localhost:8545 here to see if ganache is listening & run `ps` to see if it's even alive.

-Ganache should dump its logs onto your host and you can print/follow them with: `tail -f modules/contracts/ops/ganache.log` as another way to make sure it's alive.
-Try deleting this file then running `npm restart` to see if it gets recreated & if so, check to see if there is anything suspicious there

-### Have you tried turning it off and back on again?

-Restarting: the debugger's most useful tool.

-Some problems will be fixed by just restarting the app so try this first: `make restart`

-If this doesn't work, try resetting all persistent data (database + the ethprovider's chain data) and starting the app again: `make reset && npm start`.
-After doing this, you'll likely need to reset your MetaMask account to get your tx nonces synced up correctly.

-If that doesn't work either, try rebuilding everything with `make clean && make start`.

 ### How to generate node db migrations

-Typeorm is cool, if we update db entity files then typeorm can generate SQL db migrations from the entity changes.
+Typeorm is cool, if we update db entity files then typeorm can automatically generate SQL db migrations from the entity changes.

-Start up the stack in a clean state (eg `make clean && make reset && make start`) then something that should look like the following should work:
+Start up the stack in a clean state (eg `make clean && make reset && make start`) then something like the following should work to generate migrations called "foo":

 ```
 $ cd modules/node && npm run migration:generate foo